NickCulbertson/Social-Media-Icon-Animations/README.md

 ## About Social Media Button Animations

 This project was made by request of a viewer of my subscribe templates.
-She asked if I'd make some social media animations and I did!
+She asked if I'd make some social media icon animations and I did!
 Once again, I'm making this template Open Source because I want to empower creatives to support themselves.
 You've worked too hard, too long to give away control.
 I hope it helps make your first impression for your followers most triumphant!

 If you have any questions, suggestions, or feedback please send them my way.
 This is as much for me as it is for you.
 If you use it, send me a link!
 I'd love to see your work.